the French flag book cover

 Summary: The Crisis of European Sciences and Transcendental Phenomenology (page 3)

-Husserl describes philosophers as civil servants of humanity 4, a humanity striving towards a Telos that it can reach only through philosophy.
+Husserl describes philosophers as civil servants of humanity 4, a humanity striving towards a telos that it can reach only through philosophy.

 He presents The Crisis as a work in the history of philosophy, a historical study that will both reveal the practical possibility of a new philosophy 5 and shed light on the tragic failure of modern psychology 6.